 Results obtained without a search are sorted with respect to the TMRCA from the "group modal", which has the most common value for each marker.
+For these the TMRCA for each individual listed is for comparing that person to a living person with that haplotype.
 Results of a search are sorted with respect to TMRCA from the search target.
 Note that they are sorted by TMRCA, not by the number of mismatched markers.
 For results tables without a search (header row says "Group Modals") the TMRCA column in that same row gives the TMRCA for the whole group, that is, the estimated number of generations since the common ancestor for everyone in the group lived.
 For the technically inclined, we also list the genetic distance, using the infinite alleles model, which is also used for the TMRCA calculations.
 For people with 67 Family Tree DNA markers, these calculated times increased somewhat on June 3, 2008, when newly measured marker mutation rates, which are slower than previously assumed, were adopted.

 In the results for R1a, the haplogroup of Somerled, the names or codes of our Clan Chiefs, Iain Godfrey Macdonald of Sleat &CXYIE, Ranald MacDonell of Glengarry &5XOBA, and Ranald Alexander MacDonald of Clanranald &EDC4L, are color-coded blue.
 Allan Douglas MacDonald of Vallay &BATPB, Chieftain of the Vallay line, is colored green.

 For Haplogroup R1b recent discoveries have found several child subhaplogroups of interest to the Clan Donald.
-Principal among these is the one characterized by the marker L21 and one characterized by L21 and also M222.
-The Royal House of Scotland, the Stewarts (Stuarts) lies within L21, however, none of our participants with 37 or more markers lie close the this haplotype, though one with 25 markers, &TDMW3, probably does.
-Because of extreme overlapping, we have not included people with 12 or 25 markers in these groups.
+Principal among these are numerous ones characterized by the marker L21 and ones characterized by L21 and also M222.
+Because of extreme overlapping, we have included few people with 12 or 25 markers in these groups.
 Such people really should upgrade to at least 67 markers.
 They can, of course, use our search function to find which group they most closely resemble.

 People get placed in the yellow "undifferentiated" groups for several reasons.
 One reason is that they really are clearly different from everybody else.
 Another reason is that they don't have enough markers measured to be actually sure which group to place them in; we are now classifying only people with 37 or more markers.
 The final reason is that, while to the eye they may look to be grouped, the computer algorithms say that the grouping is uncertain.